 The mentally healthy schools programme is the first of its kind and aims to help all children, all teachers in all primary schools across the UK.

-For tonight’s gala dinner, Duchess chose a very stunning gown from a label that none of us was expecting – Gucci.
-The bespoke gown has romantic and princess vibes to it given we are in Valentine’s week.
+For tonight’s gala dinner, The Duchess of Cambridge chose a very stunning gown from a label that none of us was expecting – Gucci.
+The bespoke gown has romantic and Princess vibes to it given we are in Valentine’s week.
 The blush pink gown has a contrast of different shades of pink to it.

 The slightly off-shoulder gown has sash on the intricately ruched bodice with a sweeping skirt in layers of pleated tulle.
 A closer look at the gown.

 Catherine highlighted the waistline of the gown with a contrast burgundy waistband.